DBS Checks & Criminal Record Checks Register Now Care Check...Read More

 How Can Care Check Make The Process Speedier For You?

 We understand it is frustrating when an application is delayed as people need to work and earn a living.

-Care Check are committed to providing an efficient service and therefore when an application has been in process with the police for longer than 60 days, we automatically contact the DBS to raise an escalation on the application.
+Care Check is committed to providing efficient service and therefore when an application has been in process with the police for longer than 60 days, we automatically contact the DBS to raise an escalation on the application.
 This can take up to 14 days.

-However, if after 14 days, there has still been no progress we then periodically write to the police force that it is being held with to determine what is causing the delay.
-Care Check ensure that an application is continually chased until completion ensues.
+However, if after 14 days, there has still been no progress we then periodically write to the police force that it is being held to determine what is causing the delay.
+Care Check ensures that an application is continually chased until completion ensues.